 Support the AJ Meerwald restoration!
-The ship is nearly complete.
-In total $1.4 million has been raised to restore the ship.
-We need $150,000 to finish the project.
+The ship is nearly home thanks to the incredible support we have raised so far.
 We need your help to raise the sails and raise the funds.
 Will you help?

 The Bayshore Center at Bivalve is New Jersey’s only environmental history museum and the home port of the 1928 Schooner AJ Meerwald, New Jersey’s official tall ship.
-Located on a working waterfront, the Bayshore Center at Bivalve operates the Delaware Bay Museum and the Oyster Cracker Café in the Oyster Shipping Sheds dating back to 1904.
+Located on a working waterfront, the Bayshore Center at Bivalve operates the Delaware Bay Museum in the Oyster Shipping Sheds dating back to 1904.
 From our wharves, visitors get an unspoiled view of the beauty of the Maurice River, a National Wild and Scenic River, and get to watch oystermen navigate the river as osprey and bald eagles soar overhead.
-Here visitors can learn about New Jersey’s oyster industry, past and present, sail aboard a historic oyster schooner, and enjoy an outstanding meal.
+Here visitors can learn about New Jersey’s oyster industry, past and present, and sail aboard a historic oyster schooner.
 The Bayshore Center at Bivalve works to further the understanding of the human impact on the environment.
 We hope you come visit us!

 What to do at the Bayshore Center